Lisa Klein, PT, IMT.C

 Angela has always had a passion for practicing various techniques related to manual therapy and massage.
 Between the years of 1993 and 2000, Angela studied with several organizations that taught manual therapy classes.
 She learned about craniosacral therapy through the Upledger Institute and took several levels of craniosacral therapy, including pediatrics.
 Angela has taken several mobilization and manual therapy classes from Stanley Paris’s organization and The Connecticut School of Integrative Manual Therapy.
 In addition to her strong interests in manual therapy and clinical education, Angela has had formal instruction in kinesiotaping and Pilates techniques.
 Her favorite hobby is reading literature in physical therapy, osteopathic medicine, and manual therapy.
 Angela’s personal and professional goal is to continue to treat patients across the lifespan, using a holistic philosophy and Integrative Manual Therapy approaches.

-Angela practices in the DC office on Tuesdays and Thursdays and she often adds hours on Mondays, Wednesdays, Fridays, Saturdays and some Sundays as well.
+Angela practices in the DC office on Tuesday and Thursday and she often adds hours on Wednesday, Friday, Saturday and some Sundays.

 Anne Suazo MSPT

 Anne has been treating patients using manual therapy for 15 years.
 She has a Masters of Science in Physical Therapy from Simmons College in Boston, MA.
 Anne has training in many orthopedic manual techniques but gravitated toward IMT due to its unique method of assessment and treatment and holistic nature.
 Anne also has a background in personal training and Pilates which she incorporates into the treatment plan.
 Anne began training with Lisa Klein in 2006 and has been treating patients with her since early 2012.
 She enjoys working with collaboratively with the patient to find the source of the dysfunction to achieve maximum health.